hemachaitanya/Complete-Kubernetes/Notes.md

 ### Namespaces

-- Namespaces allow you to create virtual clusters within the same virtual cluster
+- Namespaces allow you to create virtual clusters within the same virtual or sub cluster
 - Namespaces logically separates your cluster
 - The standard default namespace is called default and that's where all resources are launched by default
   - There is also a namespace for kubernetes specific resources, called kube-system